CT Scans

 Providing safe, detailed imaging services is our priority.
 That’s why we use the most sophisticated CT machines to capture the diagnostic images you need.

-Our radiology experts rely on the most modern equipment, like multi-detector, dual-source and 64-slice scanners, to collect high-resolution pictures of your heart, blood vessels or other organs.
+Our radiology experts rely on modern equipment to collect high-resolution pictures of your heart, blood vessels or other organs.
 With such clear images, you can be confident we’ll deliver the most accurate and timely diagnosis.

 What is a CT Scan?